Why You Might Want A Professional to Manage Your Investments

 If you are working with a financial advisor, putting more money into your IRA might increase your fees.
 (This happens in my firm.
 Not immediately, and not always.
 But it’s generally in that direction.)
 Now, in my opinion, if you’re getting value in return for your fees, this isn’t a problem, but I think it’s important to be aware of how much you’re paying so that you can make that assessment.

 Lastly, rolling 401(k)s into any other kind of account anywhere is often an exercise in bureaucratic pain.
 Sorry.
 It just is.
-Financial institutions apparently hate to lose your money and so often make it really hard for you to move your money away.
+Financial institutions apparently hate to lose your money (strange!) and so often make it really hard for you to move your money away.

 Roll it in your new job’s 401(k).